dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 **Personal:** No - Sharing login credentials is unprofessional and a security risk.

 **Professional:** Yes - You can invite others to help manage your domains.
-This also includes access to your full activity log, which provides 100% transparency into account and domain changes.
+This also includes [fine-grained access setup for domains](/articles/domain-access-control), and access to your full activity log, which provides 100% transparency into account and domain changes.

 ## Am I covered by an SLA?